-Compliance software will continue to grow in popularity as professional driving and the FMCSA adapts to the 21st century.
-In addition to making day to day life easier and more efficient for drivers and safety teams, they can also help ease your mind about potential DOT audits.
-If you know exactly where everything is at all times, you worry a lot less about getting fined or worse.
-Try out a compliance system like A-Suite for free and see if it can help you out in getting compliant and set for audits.

 Compliance software will continue to grow in popularity as professional driving and the FMCSA adapt to the 21st century.
-In addition to making day to day life easier and more efficient for drivers and safety teams, they can also help ease your mind about potential DOT audits.
+In addition to making day-to-day life easier and more efficient for drivers and safety teams, they can also help ease your mind about potential DOT audits.

 If you know exactly where everything is at all times, you worry a lot less about getting fined or worse.
 Try out a compliance system like A-Suite for free and see if it can help you get (and stay) compliant.

-Some other resources that might help you prepare and stay up-to-date on DOT audits:
+Here are some other resources that might help you prepare and stay up-to-date on DOT audits:

 Sign up to our newsletter